premkrrajbhar/taco-project/README.md

 ## Features

-- **Responsive Design** : The site is desigmed to be responsive and adjust to different screen sizes.
+- **Responsive Design** : The site is designed to be responsive and adjust to different screen sizes.
 - **Navigation** : Each pages includes a navigation menu to easily access other pages within the site.
 - **Better SEO** : The site focus on better Search Engine Optimization (SEO) so the search engines ranks the site in the top.
 - **Store Hours Page** : Details about operating hours of the shop.